job/aclhound/DOCUMENTATION.md

 This will perform a syntax check and output the complete ACL's on stdout of what you have build in the object & policy directories for either a specific device, or all of them.

-With regards to IPv4 & IPv6, ACLhound doesn't care if you mix and match IPv4 & IPv6 in a policy, it will just build/output 2 ACLs, one for IPv4 , and one for IPv6.
-These will have the suffix -v4 or -v6.

 ### Deploying

 Building the ACLs for one or all devices is done by executing:

     aclhound deploy <devicename|all>

-This will perform a deployment of the of what you have build in the object & policy directories for either a specific device, or all of them.
+This will perform a deployment of what you have build in the object & policy directories for either a specific device, or all of them.

 With regards to IPv4 & IPv6, ACLhound checks during deployment if the device is capable of IPv6, and only deploys these IPv6 ACLs when the device is actually capable of doing so.
 On Cisco IOS this is done by checking the output of the 'show ipv6 cef' command.
-Cisco ASA does do proper IPv6 already(keep in mind, current version 1.5 does not support ASA software 9.1.2 or higher).
+Cisco ASA does do proper IPv6 already (keep in mind, currently, version 1.5 does not support ASA software 9.1.2 or higher).

 There's a little trick going on the first time you are deploying ACLs to a device, as it will rename the existing ACLs, and replace them with a -v4 or -v6 suffix.
 See also next topic on actual binding, and the LOCKSTEP process.